If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Access

-One benefit that traditional banks have over digital banks is how easy they are to use.
+One benefit that traditional banks have over digital banks is how easy they are to access.
 Traditional banks, especially local banks in Singapore, have plenty of branches and ATMs available.

-This means if you want to access your money or talk to a bank employee, you can do so more easily with a traditional bank than a digital one.
+This means if you want to withdraw or deposit your money or talk to a bank employee, you can do so more easily with a traditional bank than a digital one.

 You can still access your money through any ATM using a digital bank, but you may have to pay a fee to withdraw your funds.